 Smart Homes Put Seniors in Control

-In addition to monitoring health conditions, the daily business of simply living life can be a barrier to seniors staying at home.
+In addition to monitoring health conditions, the daily business of simply living life can be a barrier to seniors staying at home safely.
 Products for those living with limited physical capabilities continue to flow onto the market, with technological advances opening up a whole new niche: smart home applications.

 Smart home technology is still in its infancy, but the potential it holds for putting older people back in control of their home life is substantial.
 Essentially, it makes simple home activities like turning on lights or setting up security alarms a lot easier, adjustable from the comfort of an armchair thanks to mobile devices and installed apps.